Electrical and Electronic Engineering

 -

-- Designing ECG readout circuit using instrumentation amplifier (IA), notch filter, low-pass filter, and high-pass filter.
+- Design ECG readout circuit using instrumentation amplifier (IA), notch filter, low-pass filter, and high-pass filter.

-- Implementing the design with breadboards and measuring ECG signals.
+- Implement the design with breadboards and measuring ECG signals.

 Telecommunications Engineering